pulumi/pulumi-hugo/themes/default/content/blog/log4shell-response/index.md

 date: 2021-12-13
 draft: false
 meta_desc: |
-    Pulumi does not use the log4j library and is not directly affected.
+    Pulumi does not use log4j and is not directly affected.
 However, if you want to learn more about mitigation techniques as users of third-party systems, read on.
 meta_image: meta.png
 authors:
     - laura-santamaria